Wives of Reuters reporters jailed in Myanmar call for their release

 Wa Lone, 32, and Kyaw Soe Oo, 28, were investigating the killing of villagers from the Rohingya Muslim minority by security forces and civilians in Rakhine State when they were arrested in December.
 They had pleaded not guilty.

+On Monday, she called for their immediate, unconditional release, saying it was "clear to all that the Burmese military has committed vast atrocities."

+"In a free country, it is the duty of a responsible press to keep people informed and hold leaders accountable.
+The conviction of two journalists for doing their job is another terrible stain on the Burmese government," Haley said.

-The two reporters both have young daughters and have not seen their families outside of prison visits and court hearings since they were arrested in December.
+Both reporters have young daughters and have not seen their families outside of prison visits and court hearings since they were arrested in December.

 Kyaw Soe Oo has a three-year-old daughter, and Wa Lone’s wife, Pan Ei Mon, gave birth to their first child last month.